What is Adaptive Bitrate Streaming? Benefits and Protocols

 5. Testing and Optimization

 At this stage, you need to conduct a test to determine the ideal parameters for bitrate selection across various devices and network speeds.
-You can opt for one of two algorithms to fine-tune your bitrate levels so as to facilitate a smooth transition between video quality:
+You can opt for one of two algorithms to fine-tune your bitrate levels to facilitate a smooth transition between video quality:

 The Throughput Algorithm